TwoRingSoft/tworingsoft.com/blog/_posts/2018-09-25-my-holy-grail--a-simple-Rails-install.md

 - `brew install postresql`
 - `createdb`

 Finally, rerunning the Rails server was able to get me to the Heroku tutorial's welcome controller page.
 Whew...
 I have a working Rails app again!
+I committed it to [a GitHub repo](https://github.com/armcknight/rails-app) for preservation.

 # Postscript